-- Require more space and additional reliance on the sideview mirrors for changing lanes. - Do not respond as quickly to abrupt steering maneuvers. - Require additional braking time and distance.
+- require more space and additional reliance on the sideview mirrors for changing lanes, - do not respond as quickly to abrupt steering maneuvers, and - require additional braking time and distance.

-An organization that owns an extended length van or wagon should select one or two experienced drivers to drive the vehicle on a regular basis to ensure the safety of each trip.
+An organization that owns an extended length van or wagon should select one or two experienced drivers to drive the vehicle on a regular basis.